Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 - Buffalo's games this season have gone over 51.5 points five of seven times.

+- Bowling Green and its opponents have combined to score more than 51.5 points in three of eight games this season.

-- The two teams combine to score 51.9 points per game, 0.4 more than the over/under in this contest.
+- The two teams combine to average 51.9 points per game, 0.4 more than the over/under in this contest.

-- The 54.5 points per game these two squads have allowed to opponents this season are three more than the 51.5 over/under in this contest.
+- This contest's total is three points fewer than the 54.5 these two squads combine to give up per game in 2021.

-- The Bulls and their opponents have scored an average of 57.2 points per game in 2021, 5.7 more than Saturday's total.
+- Bulls games this season feature an average total of 57.2 points, a number 5.7 points higher than Saturday's over/under.

 - In 2021, games involving the Falcons have averaged a total of 49.8 points, 1.7 fewer than this game's set over/under.